Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

   <img src="./Gallery/materialShowcase/DoFOff.png" alt="DofOff" width="500" height="500" />
 </p>
 <p align="center">
-Left image was rendererd with Depth of Field effect on, you can clearly see how focal point is set on a middle sculpture, and how the first and the last one are completely not in focus.
+Left image was rendererd with Depth of Field effect on, you can clearly see how focal point is set on a middle sculpture, and how the first and the last one are completely out of focus.
 Right image was rendered without Depth of Field effect for comparison.
 </p>

 ##### Russian Roulette